ViralTexts/gtr-clusters/clusters/18580506-sn97065088-PrintersEpitaph.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+ not give hxprkss notics to the
+contrary, are considered wishiog to continue their sub­
+scriptions.i- If subscribers orJerthe discontinuance cf their pa
+pera. the publisher ma; continue to send tbem until all
+arrearages are paid.
+3. If subscribers neglect or refuse to take their pa
+pen from Offices to which they are sent, tl ey are held
+responsible till they have settled their bills, and ordered
+their papers discontinued.
+4. If subscribers remove to other plices without no­
+tifying the publisher, and the piper Is sent to a former
+direction; they are held responsible.
 EPITAPH OX A I&#x27;ll I Vl&#x27;EK,
 Here lies a form place no imposing stone
 To mark the bed where weary it has lain ;